forestryio/forestry.io/hugo/content/docs/troubleshooting/using-a-git-submodule-for-your-theme.md

 aliases: []
 menu:
   troubleshooting:
-    name: Using a Git submodule for you theme
+    name: Using a Git submodule for your theme
     weight: 1
     parent: Troubleshooting